 we drove 1150 km in Bosnia and Herzegovina – an average of 60km per day

-we spent 9 Euro per person per day
+we spent 9 Euro per person per day.
+Excluding fixed costs like car insurance + taxes and travel health insurance.

 road condition: ranging from 4 to 8 (out of 10 points); very varying – from good tarmac to bumpy gravel roads.